spree/spree/README.md

 SUMMARY
 -------

-Spree is a complete open source e-commerce solution for Ruby on Rails.
+Spree is a complete open source e-commerce solution built with Ruby on Rails.
 It was originally developed by Sean Schofield and is now maintained by a dedicated [core team](http://spreecommerce.com/core-team).
 You can find out more by visiting the [Spree e-commerce project page](http://spreecommerce.com).

 Spree actually consists of several different gems, each of which are maintained in a single repository and documented